theguly/iris-doc-src/docs/operations/case_templates.md

 - **Classification**: The classification of the case.
 Should be a lowercase name matching an existing classification in IRIS,
 - **Tags**: A list of case tags,
 - **Tasks**: A list of dictionaries defining tasks.
 Tasks are defined by title (required), description, and list of tags,
-- **Notes**: A list of dictionaries defining note groups.
-Note groups are defined by title (required), and list of notes.
+- **Notes**: A list of dictionaries defining note directories.
+Note directories are defined by title (required), and list of notes.
 Notes have title (required) and content

 !!! info "Looking for case templates?"